OrchardCMS/OrchardCore/src/docs/reference/modules/AdminDashboard/README.md

 # Admin Dashboard (`OrchardCore.AdminDashboard`)

 Admin widgets are created using content items and can be secured like any other content item.
-To create a content type as a dashboard widget, ste the stereotype to `DashboardWidget`.
+To create a content type as a dashboard widget, set the stereotype to `DashboardWidget`.

 ### Creating a New Widget